Diamond Ring (1998 film)

 Diamond Ring is a 1998 Nollywood thriller film directed by Tade Ogidan.
-It stars Richard Mofe Damijo, Teju Babyface, Sola Sobowale and Bukky Ajayi.
-It was made in 2 parts.
+It stars Richard Mofe-Damijo, Bimbo Akintola, Liz Benson, Susan Cave, Kunle Dada, Roland Henshaw, David Kennedy, Gbadewonuola Oyelakin, Teju Babyface, Sola Sobowale and Bukky Ajayi.
+The film was released in two parts.

 Plot

-Diamond Ring follows the story of conflict between the spirit of Mrs. Gladys and members of Chidi’s cult group, XG.
+Diamond Ring follows the story of a conflict between the spirit of Mrs. Gladys and members of Chidi's cult group, XG.
 In a bid to display his fitness for a life in the secret cult, Chidi, a freshman in the university and the only child of his parents; Chief and Mrs. Ijeoma Dike steals a diamond ring from Mrs. Gladys’ corpse.
 The spirit of Mrs. Gladys in turn haunts Chidi and his friends.
 The members of the cult begin to die successively.
-Chidi is struck by a peculiar sickness which could not be treated by orthodox medicine.
+Chidi is struck by a peculiar sickness which cannot be treated by orthodox medicine.
 The journey to find his healing culminates in the return of the diamond ring to Mrs. Gladys’ corpse.